 The H2 is the next generation of the CycleOps Hammer trainer, which was an excellent unit for training and virtual riding.
 The H2 adds cadence, takes away noise and improves power accuracy; it's an incremental improvement, but it's certainly better and a solid option for those who take indoor riding seriously.

-It's also quiet, and a doddle to set up, but it's a very long way from cheap.
+It's also quiet, and a doddle to set up, but it's a very long way from cheap at its £1,000 RRP.
 Whether it's good value will depend on how seriously you take your indoor training.